 I have to say I'm not overly keen on any of them.

-They just don't look right - the engineer in me says that the applied forces should in line, not at an angle where they will try to bend the component.
+They just don't look right - the engineer in me says that the applied forces should be in line, not at an angle where they will try to bend the component.

 Apart from the improved engineering, it's much less prone to tangles than a three-way swivel.